jronallo/mep-feature-time-rail-thumbnails/README.md

 ## TODO

 - Make the interval of thumbnails configurable or really use the timestamps in the WebVTT file rather than relying on 5 second increments.
-- Allow to work over HTTP and HTTPS.
 - Update bower.json dependencies and instructions when [this bug](https://github.com/mozilla/vtt.js/issues/311) is closed.

 ## Author